trln/data-documentation/argot/questions_issues/subfields_3_and_i.md

 - DISPLAY
   - $3 is necessary for an accurate/meaningful display, so that we are not implying the data in the field describes/applies to the entire thing described by the record
   - For display, it should appear first, as a qualifying label to the rest of the field.
+  - Most fields where $3 is defined are repeatable and should be shown in the same order as they occur in the catalog record.
 - INDEXING
   - $3 should NOT be included in any indexes (except for keyword index, and only then if we decide to dump the entire record in that index)